 An Accidental Executive - How a Free Spirit Became a Powerhouse

 This speech shares how to apply life lessons to enhance leadership.
 It outlines Garrett's journey from a happy-go-lucky young woman whose only aspiration was hedonistic happiness to an award-winning, laser-focused powerhouse.
-By turns funny, wrenching and inspiring, Garrett discusses how she learned to navigate the corporate boardroom as an executive while raising two boys (one of whom has autism), weathering divorce, joint custody and remarriage, and learning how to manage her exuberance so that she could increase her influence and make a difference.
+By turns funny, wrenching and inspiring, Garrett discusses how she learned to navigate the corporate boardroom as an executive while raising two boys (one of whom has autism), weathering divorce, joint custody and remarriage, and learning how to manage her exuberance and powerful presence so that she could increase her influence and make a difference.
 She shares her thoughts on finding your niche by leveraging your strengths, managing your flaws and making it in the corporate world ... while staying true to yourself.

 FIND YOUR SWEET SPOT - NEEDS, WANTS & TALENTS

 The average person isn’t too happy with their career.
 Most blame their boredom or stress on external factors – their boss, colleagues, company or lack of opportunities elsewhere.
 Getting clear on your needs, wants and talents is the first step towards aligning what you’re good at with your aspirations.
 Garrett walks the audience through a model to help them coach themselves to higher performance that makes them happier.

 Garrett participated in various types of change management training and led many corporate change efforts as an executive.
 She is also a professional communicator who received the honour of Fellow and Master Communicator from the International Association of Business Communicators.

 CHANGE THE SYSTEM FROM WITHIN - An employee's guide to making a difference